Composer

 * * *

-BD: May we talk
+BD: May we

-about your recordings?
+talk about your recordings?

 JL: I see that

 you have my records there and you were thinking of them.
-That one
+That one on

-Strings and the Sonata for Cello
+and the Sonata for Cello with Bernard

-of print through on some of them, and it is noticeable even more now.
+print through on some of them, and it is noticeable even more now.

 BD: But the